-Dialog, and in short order began printing a barrage of pro-"collective bargaining articles and onions (i.e. in favor of affiliating with AFL-CIO, signing a contract with the administration, censoring the newspaper, etc.).
-And, as is always the case with Leninists, the PLP prevented the publication of any ideas that didn't fit their mold of political correctness.
+Also in early 1968, the Progressive Labor Party (PLP), a Maoist "vanguard party," dispatched a small group to the welfare department to recruit followers.
+By being very active and taking responsibility for the newspaper, the PLPers managed to get editorial control over the workers' Dialog, and in short order began printing a barrage of pro-“collective bargaining” articles and opinions (i.e. in favor of affiliating with AFL-CIO, signing a contract with the administration, censoring the newspaper, etc.).
+And, as is always the case with Leninists, the PLP prevented the publication of any ideas that didn't fit their mold of “political correctness.”

 SSEU members, now a dwindling minority in the welfare bureaucracy, found themselves in the awkward position of being against these strikes.
 This extended passage by welfare worker Judy Erickson from the March 4-10, 1974 edition of The Rag Times, is a telling expression of the practical and emotional effects of this bind:

 The yearly morality problem is upon us again.
 In making a decision not to strike one hopes not to lose friends who feel strongly that to strike is the best tactic to improve conditions.
 Again I plan not to strike yet I believe in fighting the same injustices as those who plan to strike.